-The indispensability of copper in the human body is seen through its positive correlation with bone and cardiovascular health (Araya, Olivares and Pizarro) .Copper is generally introduced into the body through foods and water (Manne, Kumaradoss and Iska).
-However, prolonged excess copper exposure has been linked to adverse gastrointestinal effects and liver toxicosis in children (Manne, Kumaradoss and Iska).Copper is mainly introduced into the water system through the use of copper piping and land and mining operations (Manne, Kumaradoss and Iska).this
+Although essential for bone and cardiovascular health (Araya, Olivares and Pizarro), copper has been linked to several adverse effects in the body (Manne, Kumaradoss and Iska).
+It is mainly introduced into the body through water (Manne, Kumaradoss and Iska) – which is the motive behind this research in reducing copper content in water.

 4.2 Ligands and Colored Complexes

+Before moving onto the properties of the aforementioned phenolic derivatives, we must first understand what they are in this experiment – ligands.
 Metal ions and ligands participate in Lewis Acid/Base interactions through electron pair donation by the ligands, leading to the formation of coordination complexes.
 This interaction lifts the degeneracy of the metal ion's d-orbital, resulting in the formation of t2g and eg sub-levels.
-The energy difference between these sub-levels is influenced by both the metal-ion and ligand properties.Thisdetermines the wavelength of light which is absorbed by the complex solution, thus resulting in the complementary color being seen.
-This process is visually detailed in Flowchart 1.Ligands are classified by two factors, their denticity and strength.
-Denticity is a characteristic of a ligand’s binding site(s).
-For example, when a hexadentate ligand like EDTA approaches a transition metal M, chelation occurs in which multiple dative bonds are formed between the metal ion and the binding sites of the chelating molecule (Figure 3).
+The energy difference between these sub-levels is influenced by both the metal-ion and ligand properties.
+This determines the wavelength of light which is absorbed by the complex solution, thus resulting in the complementary color being seen.
+This process is visually detailed in Flowchart 1.